 As adults, we can still laugh, even if it's sometimes just at ourselves.

-Halloween in the late sixties was sugar fueled invitation.
-I remember my big brother and I suiting up as quickly as firemen after hot dogs and orange jello, eager to be out the door, out into the night where the cool Fall breeze shivered and stirred the grass where the leaves had long since fallen.
+Childhood Halloween traditions never varied.
+There was always Charlie Brown and the Great Pumpkin to watch.
+For dinner, we'd have hot dogs with sides of orange jello and some carrot sticks and a glass of milk.
+Then we'd suit up as quickly as firemen, eager to be out the door, out into the night where the cool Fall breeze shivered and stirred the grass where the leaves had long since fallen.

 But the trick or treating wasn't just about the candy.
 It was being out, after dark, by ourselves, just kids, with scores of other kids, flashlights in hand.
 Out in front of us, two whole blocks, dozens of houses, the darkness slung low with lights, the night blowing cool and full of promise.

 In our garb, we hovered over places of play, breathing sugar-fueled dreams like air, ashen figures gliding through the night on silent feet.
 To each porch that had a light on we'd go, candy bag in hand.
 The houses weren't decorated up the way they are now, but on the porch would often be a lone jack o lantern, eyes shining from a candle or some fake cobwebs along the porch (those aren't fake! ack ack ack, get it out of my hair!)
 We'd pass each other wondering just who was that superhero, who was that under the Casper mask?
 We scurried along, hands waving, quick steps in time to the chatter of chilled breath, the blocks of a post-war suburb stretching out, the dim lights of small-town America.